TIME-LINE REQUIREMENTS FOR THE PH.D. PROGRAM

 - Students must enroll in COL 4000Y at the beginning of the second term of the second year of the Doctoral Program (PhD2).

-- It is the responsibility of the student to approach faculty members and invite them to serve as his/her supervisor, co-supervisors or advisory committee members, and to serve on his/her Field Examination committee.
+- It is the responsibility of the student to approach faculty members and invite them to serve as their supervisor, or advisory committee members, and to serve on the Field Examination committee.
 Students should begin by informally consulting potential members whose area(s) of specialization and interest seem closest to the proposed thesis subject, during the first year of the Doctoral Program, or in the Fall term of PhD2 at the latest.
 However, it is the Director who officially appoints the supervisor (or co-supervisors) and the members of the Field Examination Advisory Committees, once thesis proposals have been submitted and approved.
-There must be at least one faculty member from Comparative Literature on the committee, but the supervisor may be from another department.
+A faculty member with an appointment in Comparative Literature will normally serve as supervisor or co-supervisor.
+Requests for a supervisor from another department should be made in writing to the Director and will be considered on a case-by-case basis.
+There must be at least one faculty member from Comparative Literature on a committee composed of three members.

 - Field Paper.
 This is a 30-page paper (7,500 words) that discusses the texts on the reading list and their relation to your research question.
 In advance of writing the Paper, the student must consult with the supervisor to determine the expectations for and parameters of the paper.
 Once the parameters are established, the student writes the paper on her or his own.
 This paper is due to the Graduate Administration in the Fall of the third year, and it forms the basis of the Field Exam.